LUTHFI007/Querying-SQLITE/README.md

 # Querying-SQLITE
-This is a notebook related to Database Querying using SQLITE
+This is a notebook related to Database Querying using SQLITE done as part of IBM Data Science Certification